Florida Mental Health Advocacy Coalition

 • Requires the Criminal Justice, Mental Health, and Substance Abuse Technical Assistance Center at the Louis de la Parte Mental Health Institute at the University of South Florida to disseminate and share evidence-based and best practices for using person-first language and trauma-responsive care.

-• Requires DCF to consult with the Agency for Health Care Administration every other year to review and identify the need for new short-term residential treatment facilities and additional beds in these facilities.
-The bill also includes the ability to request funding to address these needs.
+• Requires DCF, in consultation with the Agency for Health Care Administration, to review and identify the need for new short-term residential treatment facilities and additional beds in these facilities every other year, and includes the ability to request funding to address these needs.

 • Requires managing entities to promote person-first language and trauma-informed responsive care to providers, peer organizations, and family members.